lyonbros/composer.js/docs/xdom.md

 When using xdom, calling [html()](docs/controller#html) will preserve the elements of the sub-controllers.
-What this means is you can re-render your controller as many times as you want and your sub-controller's [main elements](docs/controller#el) will not be removed from the DOM.
+What this means is you can re-render your controller as many times as you want and your sub-controller's [main elements](docs/controller#el) will not be removed from the DOM, even though their DOM tree(s) are not part of your template.

 This may change the way you use subcontrollers a bit: